 Online ad sites may easily manage orders.
-Advertisers will provide you with details regarding their commercial, such as talking points, intended broadcast dates, and a promo code or vanity URL to mention, among other things.
+Advertisers will provide you with details regarding their commercial, such as talking points, intended broadcast dates, and a promo code, ad creator, or vanity URL to mention, among other things.

 How to Monetize Your Podcast with Programmatic Ads?

 Starting to monetize your online show using programmatic advertising is a terrific way to get started.
 All you have to do is opt-in, and money will begin to flow into your account without you having to record a single advertisement.

 When To Start It?

 To properly monetize your podcast, you must first build a trusted connection with your audience and engage them.